One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 As we said, it’s Bond vs virus, where the virus is an astonishingly literal plot device for converting the running theme of Bond’s job being dangerous to those who loves into something MI6 made that will kill his family if he doesn’t stop it.

-And counter to the depiction of ordinary corruption in Casino Royale and Quantum Of Solace, this preposterous plot also leaves Ralph Fiennes’ spectacularly unlikeable M as the de facto villain, the architect of Heracles, but formula dictates that he’s essentially a good chap who’s trying to make up for a daft mistake.
+And counter to the depiction of ordinary corruption in Casino Royale and Quantum Of Solace, this preposterous plot also leaves Ralph Fiennes’ spectacularly unlikeable M as the de facto villain, the architect of Heracles, but formula dictates that he’s essentially a good chap who’s trying to make up for his mistake.
 It wasn’t so long ago we were watching him on a tribunal panel for Judi Dench’s much less egregious transgressions, but never mind, pip pip!

 Hey, at worst, it’s still a vast improvement on Spectre, a film that burns twice as much goodwill to say nothing at all.